SEN Offer - Frequently Asked Questions

 11. What opportunities will there be for me to discuss my child’s attainment and achievement?
 How will I know how well my child is progressing?

 We encourage parents to contact us with any queries as soon as they arise.
 There are three parents evenings offered per year and a formal written report once a year for all children, these are an opportunity to discuss your child’s progress and attainment.
+We also offer three less formal drop ins per year where parents can look at their child’s work and chat to class based staff.
 Children with SEND also have more frequent reviews of their attainment and progress with school staff, the frequency of these is dependent upon the needs of the child and the agreement reached by staff and parents.

 All children have a learning diary to enhance home-school communication.